 What are the advantages and disadvantages of bundle pricing?

 Product bundles are very popular among customers.
-They make their lives easier because they save them time looking all around the store for each product, they help them decided on products they weren’t sure about trying them, etc. When done right, bundle pricing strategy drives more sales and profit for the companies, which is why it’s one of the most used ones.
+They make their lives easier because they save them time looking around the store for each product.
+Another plus is helping them decide on products they weren’t sure about trying, etc. When done right, bundle pricing strategy drives more sales and profit for the companies, which is why it’s one of the most used ones.